mapninja/Earthsys144/week05/04_TURN_IN_basic_raster_analysis_with_google_earth_engine.md

 2. Paste the script below.
 3. Click **Run**.
 4. Compare the new maximum distance to the maximum distance from Part 5.
-5. Turn on `100 mile California buffer` and `Buffered power plant selection` in the **Layers** panel.
+5. Turn on the 100 mile buffer layer and `Buffered power plant selection` in the **Layers** panel.
 6. Notice whether the farthest point or maximum distance changed.
+7. Change the focal state abbreviation from `CA` to another state, such as `TX`, and run the script again.

 > **Concept note:** A buffer expands a geometry by a specified distance.
 Here, the buffer does not change the area being summarized.
-The raster is still clipped to California.
+The raster is still clipped to the focal state.
 The buffer only changes which power plants are allowed to influence the distance calculation.

 > **Concept note:** Edge effects are differences in results caused by the boundary of the analysis area rather than by the real-world pattern being studied.
 Using a buffer is one common way to reduce edge effects because it allows nearby features outside the study area to be included in calculations.